cloudify-cosmo/cloudify-cloudstack-plugin/README.md

 ##Disclaimer

 The code in this repository has been contributed by the Cloudify community (thanks [Roeland Kuipers](https://github.com/boul)).
 We intend to put it through our comprehensive testing framework in the near future, but until then please note that it's considered experimental and provided as is.

+## Examples
+For official blueprint examples using this Cloudify plugin, please see [Cloudify Community Blueprints Examples](https://github.com/cloudify-community/blueprint-examples/).